-It sounds pretty crazy to say that I’ve been ordering from SheIn for the last 4 years.
-I’ve been thinking about writing an honest SheIn review for some time (and have definitely contributed to SheIn reviews on the actual website) but after my last mass order, I decided that this post was long past due.
+It sounds pretty crazy to say that I’ve been ordering from Shein for the last 4 years.
+I’ve been thinking about writing an honest Shein review for some time (and have added many Shein reviews to specific item pages on the site), but after my last mass order, I decided that this post was long past due on my blog.

 Have my orders always been successful?
 Not all of the time, but I’ve also found some amazing pieces that were insanely cheap.
 I still have some of them to this day.

 I’m not a fan of the fast fashion industry (there are so many ethical issues associated with the industry, but that would be a whole other post or even a book), but I’m also not rich.
 I know that a lot of people will have an issue with me writing this review, so if you feel strongly about the issue of fast fashion, please feel free to skip this altogether or even leave your input in the comments.
 I’m always open to perspectives!

 Someday, I hope to get away completely from fast fashion.
 Right now, however, I’m not one of those bloggers who is making millions.
 I live in a small, walk-up apartment, and I have a modest income, but I still want to dress trendy.
 I want to have options in my closet.

 The only realistic way for me to do this is to buy from some fast fashion retailers.
 And yes, I do try to invest in my key pieces, but I have to admit that I shop at stores like Shein for trendy, seasonal items.

 This Shein review won’t focus on the ethical problems behind the industry (you can definitely Google that and find a ton of information from people who are much more educated on the topic than myself), but will be a Shein review from start to finish.
 As someone who has invested a lot of time in ordering from Shein, I want to share all of my thoughts and tips!

 Sizing can be a little tough with SheIn.
 I’m right between an XS and a S, but it really varies depending on the item.